openedx/edx-documentation/en_us/install_operations/source/credentials/test_credentials.rst

 #.
 In the Django administration panel, verify that these OAuth2 clients are
    designated as trusted clients.
-If this isn't already the case, :ref:`designate these clients as trusted clients <Designate the Client as Trusted>`.
+If this isn't already the case, :ref:`designate these clients as trusted clients <Credentials Designate the Client as Trusted>`.

 #.
 In the Django administration panel, create a new access token for the
    superuser account.
 Set the client to the OAuth2 client for credentials.